About Regeneration

 Design a nation or citywide retrofitting program.
 Governments play an integral role in creating a road map for how to reduce emissions in the building sector, especially those related to energy efficiency.
 Because retrofits require a large investment, governments play an essential role in designing incentives for individuals, investors, and businesses to accelerate the retrofitting revolution.
 As a part of this program, consider providing an up-to-date list of contractors that provide retrofitting services, including those who install newer heating and cooling technologies.
 Several governments, at city, federal, or regional levels, have already started designing such programs:

-• Community Retrofit NYC is a city agency set up specifically to provide educational, engineering, financial, and construction management advisory services to building owners, building operators, and community residents to help simplify the energy- and water-efficiency retrofit process.
+• Community Retrofit NYC(link is external) is a city agency set up specifically to provide educational, engineering, financial, and construction management advisory services to building owners, building operators, and community residents to help simplify the energy- and water-efficiency retrofit process.

 Implement carbon reduction standards in existing buildings.
 Cities can set minimum energy performance requirements for existing buildings, making upgrading an attractive option for building owners, or can even stop the rental of highly inefficient buildings.

-• In Tokyo, a cap-and-trade program has been set in place that requires large commercial buildings and factories to reduce emissions, achievable through energy efficiency retrofits.
+• In Tokyo(link is external), a cap-and-trade program has been set in place that requires large commercial buildings and factories to reduce emissions, achievable through energy efficiency retrofits.

 Use financial tools to attract private sector investment.
 Governments can play an integral role in creating an environment of confidence to support greater private-sector investment.
 This may involve derisking projects, providing credit risk protections, and providing project development standards for upcoming pilots.